Symphony No. 41 (Mozart): I. Allegro vivace

-The sonata form first movement's main theme begins with contrasting motifs: a threefold tutti outburst on the fundamental tone (respectively, by an ascending motion leading in a triplet from the dominant tone underneath to the fundamental one), followed by a more lyrical response.
+The opening movement is in sonata form.
+Its main theme begins with contrasting motifs: a threefold tutti outburst on the fundamental tone (respectively, by an ascending motion leading in a triplet from the dominant tone underneath to the fundamental one), followed by a more lyrical response.

 This exchange is heard twice and then followed by an extended series of fanfares.
 What follows is a transitional passage where the two contrasting motifs are expanded and developed.
 From there, the second theme group begins with a lyrical section in G major which ends suspended on a seventh chord and is followed by a stormy section in C minor.
 Following a full stop, the expositional coda begins which quotes Mozart's insertion aria "Un bacio di mano", K. 541 and then ends the exposition on a series of fanfares.

 The development begins with a modulation from G major to E♭ major where the insertion-aria theme is then repeated and extensively developed.
 A false recapitulation then occurs where the movement's opening theme returns but softly and in F major.
 The first theme group's final flourishes then are extensively developed against a chromatically falling bass followed by a restatement of the end of the insertion aria then leading to C major for the true recapitulation.
 With the exception of the usual key transpositions and some expansion of the minor key sections, the recapitulation proceeds in a regular fashion.

 II.
 Andante cantabile

 The second movement, also in sonata form, is a sarabande of the French type in F major (the subdominant key of C major) similar to those found in the keyboard suites of J.S.
 Bach.
+This is the only symphonic slow movement of Mozart's to bear the indication cantabile.
+The opening melody, played by muted violins, is never allowed to conclude without interruption.
+After a development section, the recapitulation begins in the subdominant key of B♭ major, though a secondary development section disrupts the recapitulation with rhythmic figures before the return to F.

 III.
 Menuetto: Allegretto – Trio

-The third movement, a menuetto marked "allegretto" is similar to a Ländler, a popular Austrian folk dance form.
-Midway through the movement there is a chromatic progression in which sparse imitative textures are presented by the woodwinds (bars 43–51) before the full orchestra returns.
-In the trio section of the movement, the four-note figure that will form the main theme of the last movement appears prominently (bars 68–71), but on the seventh degree of the scale rather than the first, and in a minor key rather than a major, giving it a very different character.
+The third movement, a menuetto marked "allegretto", is similar to a Ländler, a popular Austrian folk dance form.
+Midway through the movement, there is a chromatic progression in which sparse imitative textures are presented by the woodwinds (bars 43–51) before the full orchestra returns.
+In the trio section of the movement, the four-note figure that will form the main theme of the last movement (C–D–F–E) appears prominently (bars 9–12 of the Trio), but on the seventh degree of the A minor scale (G♯–A–C–B), giving it a very different character.